Teeth whitening strips – Common side effects and how to manage them.

 3) Which approach is better?

-- Crest Whitestrips® Professional Effects (10% hydrogen peroxide whitener, 30-minute application, 20 sessions) – 10 hours of total exposure of a 10% product.
+- Crest Whitestrips® Professional Effects (10% hydrogen peroxide whitener, 30-minute application, 20 sessions) – 10 hours of total exposure to a 10% product.

 - Crest Whitestrips® Gentle Routine (6% hydrogen peroxide whitener, 5-minute application, 28 sessions) – 2.3 hours of total exposure of a (roughly half as strong) 6% product.